rakutentech/leofs_docs/faq_1.rst

 What is architecture of LeoFS?
 ------------------------------

-We've been mainly focusing on **High Availability**, **High Scalability** and **High Cost Performance Ratio** since unstructured data such as images, movies and logs have been exponentially increasing in our services day by day, and we needed to build a cloud storage that can handle all them.
+We've been mainly focusing on **High Availability**, **High Scalability** and **High Cost Performance Ratio** since unstructured data such as images, movies and logs have been exponentially increasing day by day, and we needed to build a cloud storage that can handle all them.

 LeoFS consists of 3 core components - `Gateway <leofs-gateway-detail.html>`_, `Storage <leofs-storage-detail.html>`_ and `Manager <leofs-manager-detail.html>`_.
 The role of each component is clearly defined.